This policy is based on regulations and recommendations detailed in various govenmental laws and guidelines, most notably:

 Work Practices in Research Areas: Researchers are instructed to use protective clothing, gloves, and masks to avoid exposure to urine, feces, and allergenic agents associated with animal subjects.
 Researchers are provided with extensive training for handling animals safely to avoid bites and to minimize experimenter-induced stress in the animals.
 Safe practices to avoid percutaneous exposure include use of disposable sheathed needles, which are discarded in a sharps container designed for that purpose, and appropriate clothing and gloves to prevent animal scratches.
 Procedures to avoid exposure by ingestion include posted restrictions on eating, drinking and smoking in research areas.
 Researchers are instructed in proper handling of chemicals as described in the Laboratory Safety Handbook.

-Radioactive Materials (RAM): Radioactive materials are obtained and used in compliance with our NRC licence.
+Radioactive Materials (RAM): Radioactive materials are obtained and used in compliance with our NRC license.
 The Connecticut College Laboratory Safety Handbook outlines specific RAM procedures, including periodic surveys for radiation contamination.
 Students are provided with training before beginning research activities, as described under Education and Training below.

 Hazardous Waste: Hazardous chemical waste is managed in accordance with federal and state regulations, and stored in the 180 day Hazardous Waste Storage Facility.